lesgourg/class_public/doc/input/mod.md

 Updating the manual
 ===================
-Author: D. C. Hooper (deanna.hooper@rwth-aachen.de)
+Author: D. C. Hooper (Hooper@physik.rwth-aachen.de)

 This pdf manual and accompanying web version have been generated using the doxygen software (http://www.doxygen.org).
 This software directly reads the code and extracts the necessary comments to form the manual, meaning it is very easy to generate newer versions of the manual as desired.